Alex-Adedoyin/python-stock-visualization/README.md

 ## 🧠 Project Summary

+This analysis evaluates best-in-class equities across the beta spectrum from 2015 to 2025, integrating both quantitative finance principles and robust Python automation.
+Historical data is sourced programmatically from yfinance, ensuring accuracy and replicability.

-This project analyzes stock prices from 2015 to 2025.
-Prices are normalized (indexed to 1) to make comparisons meaningful across companies with different nominal price levels.
+Prices are normalized (indexed to 1) for cross-comparability, enabling meaningful performance benchmarking across assets with differing nominal price levels.
+NVIDIA’s exceptional growth trajectory is treated as a case study in outlier behavior, with dual visualizations—both inclusive and exclusive—to prevent distortion in peer performance analysis.

-Special attention is given to **NVIDIA’s outlier performance**, with separate visualizations including and excluding the stock, so that other companies’ growth isn’t visually compressed.
+A portfolio-level correlogram is generated to quantify diversification benefits, identify co-movement patterns, and highlight optimal combinations for risk-adjusted returns.
+The final deliverable bridges the gap between data science and investment insight, serving both technical and market-facing stakeholders.

 ---